Threat Of Obamacare Repeal Leaves Community Health Centers In Limbo

 About three-quarters of the clinic's 18,000 patients were uninsured prior to the Affordable Care Act, says Hudman.
 They paid very little for treatment — maybe a copay of $5 or $10.
 About half of those patients qualified for Medicaid after the health law expanded eligibility, she says; Medicaid pays the clinic roughly $200 per patient visit.

 Increased money from Medi-Cal and from private insurance plans purchased under the ACA have made a big difference for the clinic's bottom line, Hudman says.
-Roughly half her revenue these days comes from insurance plans, and the possibility of losing some of that money, is forcing some hard decisions.
-She had been looking to lease or buy a fourth facility, she says, but now that plan is on hold; as are her hopes of expanding free help for the homeless.
+Roughly half her revenue these days comes from insurance plans and the possibility of losing some of that money is forcing some hard decisions.
+She had been looking to lease or buy a fourth facility, she says, but now that plan is on hold, as are her hopes of expanding free help for the homeless.

 "I'm not willing to move forward and take some of those risks," she says.
 "I need to make sure that we're able to pay our bills and pay our staff."